rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 [Comparison spreadsheet link](Comparisons/VALENTIA-DWR-1900-1910-Comparison.xlsx)

-The DWR Valentia station has three matching situations:
+The DWR Valentia station has three different matching situations for the 1900-1910 period:

 * 1900-1904

   There is a very close but not quite exact match of the DWR Valentia rainfall to the British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY) station.

 * 1905-1907

-  The match to the British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY) station becomes an exact match
+  The match to the British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY) station becomes an exact match.

 * 1908-1910

-  There is no close match to British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY), or to any other obvious British Rainfall station.
+  There is no close match to British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY), or to any other obvious British Rainfall station for this period.
+It is unclear what caused this change in matching behaviour - the British Rainfall ten-year sheet and Met Office Annual Reports provide no obvious indication.

 ### Birr Castle (Parsonstown)